Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 • Ingathering: Remembering His faithfulness during the wilderness journey.

-How the Feasts Strengthened Israel’s Community Identity
+Israel’s Community Identity

 • These gatherings created unity, reminding tribes that they were one people under one God.
+This national unity becomes easier to appreciate when studying [unity among the tribes of Israel — The Twelve Tribes of Israel Explained].

 • The communal aspect strengthened their cultural identity, reinforcing distinct practices that set them apart from surrounding nations.